stargate-bukkit/Stargate-Bukkit/README.md

 - Excludes color codes from the counted character length to allow a colored, 13-character name
 - Makes portal names and networks case- and color-agnostic to prevent some confusion caused by typos or sloppy configuration
+- Makes the free gate color configurable, and renames freeGatesGreen to freeGatesColored

 #### \[Version 0.9.1.2] EpicKnarvik97 fork